Joseph M. Siegel: Early life and education

 The youngest of nine children, Joseph Siegel was born on July 18, 1963, in Joliet, Illinois, to Francis and Marie Siegel.
 He was raised on a farm in Lockport Township.
 He was baptized at the Cathedral of St. Raymond Nonnatus in Joliet and attended the parish grammar school.

-Siegel in 1977 entered St. Charles Borromeo High School Seminary in Romeoville, Illinois, graduating in 1980.
-He then attended Joliet Junior College in Joliet, then continued his studies at St. Meinrad Seminary College in Meinrad, Indiana.
-Siegel graduated magna cum laude with a Bachelor of History degree from St. Meinrad in 1984.
+Having decided to become a priest, Siegel in 1977 entered St. Charles Borromeo High School Seminary in Romeoville, Illinois, graduating in 1980.
+He then attended Joliet Junior College in Joliet, then continued his studies at St. Meinrad Seminary College in St. Meinrad, Indiana.
+Siegel graduated magna cum laude with a Bachelor of Arts degree in history from St. Meinrad in 1984.

 Siegel completed his seminary formation at the Pontifical North American College in Rome between 1984 and 1988.
 He earned a Bachelor of Sacred Theology degree cum laude from the Pontifical Gregorian University in 1987, and continued his theological studies at the Pontifical University of St. Thomas Aquinas, both in Rome.
-Siegel was ordained to the diaconate by Cardinal William W. Baum on April 14, 1988, at St. Peter's Basilica.
+Siegel was ordained to the diaconate by Cardinal William W. Baum on April 14, 1988, at St. Peter's Basilica in Rome.

 Ordination and ministry

-Following his return to Illinois, Siegel was ordained to the priesthood for the Diocese of Joliet by Bishop Joseph L. Imesch on June 4, 1988.
-After his ordination, Siegel completed his studies in systematic theology at the University of St. Mary of the Lake in Mundelein, Illinois, earning a Licentiate of Sacred Theology in 1990.
+Following his return to Illinois, Siegel was ordained to the priesthood for the Diocese of Joliet by Bishop Joseph L. Imesch at the Cathedral of Saint Raymond Nonnatus in Joliet on June 4, 1988.
+After his 1988 ordination, Siegel continued his studies in systematic theology at the University of St. Mary of the Lake in Mundelein, Illinois, earning a Licentiate of Sacred Theology in 1990.